 - A whole school medicines policy ensuring that there are systems in place to ensure that medicines and the systems for obtaining information about a child's needs for medication are kept up to date.
 Medicines will not be administered unless they have been prescribed by a doctor, dentist, nurse or pharmacist.
 Training is provided for staff where the administration of medicine requires medical or technical knowledge.
 Medicines (both prescription and non-prescription) are only administered to a child where written permission for that particular medicine has been obtained from the child's parent and/or carer."
 At Alverton School a written record is kept each time a medicine is administered to a child and informs the child's parents and/or carers on the same day."
-(Statutory framework for EYFS 2012) - Fresh drinking water is available at all times - · Children's' dietary needs are recorded and acted upon when required - Each classroom has a snack and sink area that can provide healthy snacks and drinks.
-All EYFS staff have received level 2 food hygiene training. - A first aid box is accessible at all times and a record of accidents and injuries is kept (see accident and injury policy). - The EYFS leader as the lead behaviour manager for the Early Years in liaison with the Head Teacher and Deputy Head Teacher (refer to Inclusions policy, behaviour policy, physical restraint policy) - A health and safety policy and procedures which cover identifying, reporting and dealing with accidents, hazards and faulty equipment. - A fire and emergency evacuation procedure and policy - A safeguarding policy stating how mobile phones and cameras are to be used and stored securely whilst children are in the setting.
-Cameras that are used in school must not be used for staff own personal use. - Appropriate clothing, in particular in relation to the wearing of heels (stilettos or a heel that comes to a point).
-Staff are expected to wear clothing that supports them in getting to a child's level and playing and engaging with children at floor level. - A Sun cream policy.
-Every adult in the Early Years is responsible for ensuring the children in the setting are safe and well.
-In very hot weather Early Years staff will support the children in applying suncream unless specifically told not to by their parents.
-A letter to this effect will be sent to the parents, asking for parents to apply suncream to their child before school and provide their child with a sun hat and water bottle.
+(Statutory framework for EYFS 2012) - Fresh drinking water is available at all times - Children's' dietary needs are recorded and acted upon when required - Each classroom has a snack and sink area that can provide healthy snacks and drinks.
+All EYFS staff have received level 2 food hygiene training. - A first aid box is accessible at all times and a record of accidents and injuries is kept (see accident and injury policy). - The inclusion manager is the named behaviour manager for the whole school with the EYFS leader as the lead behaviour manager for the Early Years. (refer to Inclusions policy, behaviour policy, physical restraint policy) - A health and safety policy and procedures which cover identifying, reporting and dealing with accidents, hazards and faulty equipment. - · A fire and emergency evacuation procedure and policy - A safeguarding policy stating how mobile phones and cameras are to be used and stored securely whilst children are in the setting.
+Cameras that are used in school must not be used for staff own personal use.

+Appropriate clothing, in particular in relation to the wearing of heels (stilettos or a heel that comes to a point).
+Staff are expected to wear clothing that supports them in getting to a child's level and playing and engaging with children at floor level.